Terry Pratchett: Natural history

-In 2016, Pratchett fans petitioned the International Union of Pure and Applied Chemistry (IUPAC) to name chemical element 117, temporarily called ununseptium, as octarine with the proposed symbol Oc (pronounced "ook").
+In 2016, Pratchett fans unsuccessfully petitioned the International Union of Pure and Applied Chemistry (IUPAC) to name chemical element 117, temporarily called ununseptium, as octarine with the proposed symbol Oc (pronounced "ook").
 The final name chosen for element 117 was tennessine with the symbol Ts.

 Pratchett was a trustee for the Orangutan Foundation but was pessimistic about the future of orangutans.
-His activities included visiting Borneo with a Channel 4 film crew to make an episode of "Jungle Quest" in 1995, seeing orangutans in their natural habitat.
+His activities included visiting Borneo with a Channel 4 film crew to make an episode of Jungle Quest in 1995, seeing orangutans in their natural habitat.
 Following Pratchett's lead, fan events such as the Discworld Conventions have adopted Orangutan Foundation as their nominated charity, which has been acknowledged by the foundation.
 One of Pratchett's most popular fictional characters, the Librarian, is a wizard who was transformed into an orangutan in a magical accident and decides to remain in that condition as it is so convenient for his work.

-Amateur astronomy

-Pratchett had an observatory built in his back garden and was a keen astronomer from childhood.
-He made an appearance on the BBC programme The Sky at Night.

-Terry Pratchett First Novel Award

-Pratchett sponsored a biennial award for unpublished science fiction novels by UK residents, the Terry Pratchett First Novel Award.
-The prize was a publishing contract with his publisher Transworld.
-In 2011 the award was won jointly by David Logan for Half Sick of Shadows and Michael Logan for Apocalypse Cow.
-In 2013 the award was won by Alexander Maskill for The Hive.
-It has not been awarded since Pratchett's death.

-Sir Terry Pratchett Memorial Scholarship

-In 2015, Pratchett's estate announced an in-perpetuity endowment to the University of South Australia.
-The Sir Terry Pratchett Memorial Scholarship supports a Masters scholarship at the university's Hawke Research Institute.